na-ka-na/ExcelCompare/README.md

 * Identifies extra cells / sheets in addition to common cells.
 * Prints all diffs & extra cells on stdout.
 * Process exits with 0 if workbooks match, 1 otherwise.
-* Works with xls, xlsx, xlsm.
-You may compare an xls with xlsx too.
+* Works with xls, xlsx, xlsm, ods.
+You may compare any of these with each other.
 * Compares only cell "contents".
 Formatting, macros are currently ignored.
 * Using --ignore1 & --ignore2 (both optional) you may tell the diff to skip any number of sheets / rows / columns / cells.